resyui/resyui.github.io/about.md

 # About Me
 From a political science major to discovering math and science in its very own form.

-Not necessarily the IMO Gold Medalist people search for but definitely the one that always stays in the game.
+Not necessarily the IMO Gold Medalist you are hoping for but definitely is the one that always stays in the game.

 ## Experience
 - Quant Strats @ Hong Kong based Proprietary Trading Firm;